 (h) the applicant has made a full disclosure of the persons and bodies having an interest in the business, or any portion of the business, and the extent of each interest.

-(2) For the purposes of subregulation (1)(a) “public thoroughfare” means a thoroughfare which is open to the public at all times.
+(2) For the purposes of subregulation (1)(a) public thoroughfare means a thoroughfare which is open to the public at all times.

 (3) Registration of premises as a pharmacy shall not be refused by reason only of the fact that the entrance to those premises is from a thoroughfare which is closed to the public at certain times for security or other purposes so long as the Council is satisfied that the pharmaceutical chemist by whom or under whose immediate supervision the business of the pharmacy is carried on may gain unrestricted access to the premises whenever he wishes to do so.